Montolieu, France: The Charming Book Village Near Carcassonne

 You can reach Montolieu without a car: take a train to Carcassonne, then grab a taxi or one of the few local buses that run toward the village.
 But if you want to explore the countryside a bit, a car gives you more freedom - especially if you plan to visit nearby wineries or other small towns.

-It’s off the main tourist trail, but not hard to get to.
+It’s off the main tourist route, but not hard to get to.

 Things to Do in Montolieu